 Even terrorists in Iraq were afforded more due process than you and the Democratic majority have afforded the president.

-And I prosecuted terrorists in Iraq, and we provided terrorists in Iraq more rights in due process in the Central Criminal Court of Iraq than you and Chairman Schiff have afforded the president of the United States.
+I know because I served in Iraq and I prosecuted terrorists in Iraq, and we provided terrorists in Iraq more rights and due process in the Central Criminal Court of Iraq than you and chairman Shiff have afforded the president of the United States.

 He's a tough guy.